 When comparing Scheme vs PureScript, the Slant community recommends Scheme for most people.
-In the question“What are the best languages for learning functional programming?”
-Scheme is ranked 4th while PureScript is ranked 16th.
+In the question“What are the best (productivity-enhancing, well-designed, and concise, rather than just popular or time-tested) programming languages?”
+Scheme is ranked 4th while PureScript is ranked 22nd.
 The most important reason people chose Scheme is:

 Scheme syntax is extremely regular and easy to pick up.
 A *formal* specification of the syntax fits onto just a few pages; it can be introduced informally in a paragraph or two.
 Students are not distracted by remembering how to write if statements or loops or even operator precedence because every syntactic follows the same pattern.
 Ultimately, everything looks something like this: (func a b c) This includes not only user-defined functions but even control flow: (if cond then-clause else-clause) or even primitive operations like `define` and `set`: (define foo 10) (set! foo 11) This means that nothing really has special syntactic treatment in the language.
 There are essentially no weird edge-cases to memorize, and different concepts are given a more equal weight in the language.
 (Unlike Algol-like languages which tend to given undue weight to loops and assignment statements, for example.)

 Ranked in these QuestionsQuestion Ranking

 Pro Simple syntax